h-vn/draft-ietf-radext-radiusv11/draft-ietf-radext-radiusv11.md

 * The default 4K packet size is unchanged, although {{RFC7930}} can still be leveraged to use larger packets,

-* All attributes which have simple encodings (i.e. without using MD5 obfuscation), all have the same encoding and meaning as before,
+* All attributes which have simple encodings (that is, attributes which do not use MD5 obfuscation) have the same encoding and meaning as before,

 * As this extension is a transport profile for one "hop" (client to server connection), it does not impact any other connection used by a client or server.
 The only systems which are aware that this transport profile is in use are the client and server who have negotiated the use of this extension on a particular shared connection,